I-25 Expansion, Colorado Springs to Monument

 As the only north-south freeway within El Paso County, it is the region’s most heavily traveled roadway, serving more than a half million Pikes Peak area residents.
 Population growth, and projected continued growth, has resulted in increased corridor congestion.

-In alignment with the South Front Range Corridor Assessment’s recommendation to address congestion within urban areas, the I-25 Expansion: Colorado Springs to Monument project has been identified as a priority to alleviate congestion and improve safety for the traveling public.
+In alignment with the South Front Range Corridor Assessment’s recommendation to address congestion within urban areas, the I-25 Expansion: Colorado Springs to Monument project was identified as a priority to alleviate congestion and improve safety for the traveling public.

-Currently, during peak travel hours, this segment of I-25 experiences significant traffic backups.
-The expansion project benefits local residents and businesses, will improve the trip for those driving this segment of the interstate and will contribute to regional economic vitality by making it easier to reach Colorado Springs.
+During peak travel hours, this segment of I-25 experienced significant traffic backups.
+The expansion project benefited local residents and businesses, improved the trip for those driving this segment of the interstate and contributed to regional economic vitality by making it easier to reach Colorado Springs.